Live simply with gratitude,

 Entrusting in your Great Compassion,

-May you shed the foolishness in myself,
+May you shed the foolishness

 Transforming me into your conduit of Eternal Love.